 - What are the main nuisance weeds reported in Great Falls?
 The number one weed reported is the dandelion which is not considered a nuisance weed.
 However, some dandelions that have been in place for some time can grow taller than eight inches and can then be considered a nuisance weed.
 Other nuisance weeds seen around Great Falls are Kochia (which turns into a tumbleweed when dried out) and white and yellow sweet clover.

 - What about Noxious Weeds?
 What are the main problems in Great Falls?
 What is the State Noxious Weed Law?
 Montana's Noxious Weed Law, MCA 7-22-2116 states: It is unlawful for any person to permit any noxious weed to propagate or go to seed on the person's land, except that any person who adheres to the noxious weed management program of the person's weed management district or who has entered into and is in compliance with a noxious weed management agreement is considered to be in compliance with this section.
 MCA 7-22-2153 states: Failing to provide alternative weed control within the time specified is guilty of a misdemeanor and, upon conviction, shall be sentenced pursuant to 46-18-212 and assessed the costs of weed control provided by the board.
 A second or subsequent conviction is punishable by a fine of not less than $500 or more than $2,000, plus the costs of weed control provided by the board.
 Information on identification, control methods and management plans is available through the Cascade County Weed District.
 The Weed Investigator, if notified of noxious weeds on a property in the City limits, sends a violation notice and a copy of the Noxious Weed Management Brochure (PDF) with noxious weed information attached.
 The noxious weed is identified and noted that it should be pulled, or sprayed and then cut.
-If the property owner does not pull or spray and cut the noxious weeds then the property will be sprayed by the County and cut by the City.
-The property owner will be billed for both of these services.
 The main noxious weeds in Great Falls are Thistle, Bindweed, Knapweed, Whitetop, Leafy Spurge and Curly Dock.

 - What about "Natural Landscaping, Native Plants and Grasses"?
 You see many properties using Natural Landscaping, Native Plants and Grasses in yards, parkland etc. The City of Great Falls is looking into adding information to the current weed/grass ordinance.
 These areas are handled as a case by case basis, with the Weed Investigator working with the property owner to insure there are no nuisance/noxious weeds on the property, there is a clear path in the public right-of-way, there are no clear vision triangle issues, and that there is not a fire hazard.